audulus/Anodize/README.md

 }
 ```

-We run `swift run Anodize MyCoolKernel.metal` which generates the file `Anodized.swift` which contains wrappers for our kernel(s).
+Running `swift run Anodize MyCoolKernel.metal` generates the file `Anodized.swift` which contains wrappers for our kernel(s).

-And then we can call it from Swift with type safety, and without worrying about binding indices. 😎
+And then call the kernel from Swift with type safety, without worrying about binding indices. 😎

 ```Swift